-If Then The driver's safety belt is not buckled approximately 5 seconds after the safety belt warning light has turned off The BeltMinder feature is activated - the safety belt warning light illuminates and the warning chime sounds for 6 seconds every 30 seconds, repeating for approximately 5 minutes or until safety belt is buckled.
-The driver's safety belt is buckled while the safety belt indicator light is illuminated and the safety belt warning chime is sounding The BeltMinder feature will not activate.
-The driver's safety belt is buckled before the ignition switch is turned to the ON position The BeltMinder feature will not activate.
+If Then The driver's safety belt is not The BeltMinder feature is buckled approximately 5 seconds activated - the safety belt warning after the safety belt warning light light illuminates and the warning has turned off chime sounds for 6 seconds every 30 seconds, repeating for approximately 5 minutes or until safety belt is buckled.
+The driver's safety belt is buckled The BeltMinder feature will not while the safety belt indicator light activate. is illuminated and the safety belt warning chime is sounding The driver's safety belt is buckled The BeltMinder feature will not before the ignition switch is turned activate. to the ON position

-The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data) $\frac{1}{2}$
+The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data) $\,$

-Reasons given Consider

-"Crashes are rare events" 36700 c rashes occur every day.

-The more we drive, the more we are

-exposed to "rare" events, even for

-good drivers.
-1 in 4 of us will be

-seriously injured in a crash during

-our lifetime.

-"I'm not going far" 3 of 4 fatal crashes occur within 25

-miles of home.

-"Belts are uncomfortable" We design our safety belts to enhance

-comfort.
-If you are uncomfortable -

-try different positions for the safety

-belt upper anchorage and seatback

-which should be as upright as

-possible; this can improve comfort.

-Reasons given Consider
+Reasons given Consider "Crashes are rare 36700 c rashes occur every day.
+The more we events" drive, the more we are exposed to "rare" events, even for good drivers.
+1 in 4 of us will be seriously injured in a crash during our lifetime.
+"I'm not going far" 3 of 4 fatal crashes occur within 25 miles of home.
+"Belts are We design our safety belts to enhance comfort.
+If uncomfortable" you are uncomfortable - try different positions for the safety belt upper anchorage and seatback which should be as upright as possible; this can improve comfort.
 "I was in a hurry" Prime time for an accident.

-BeltMinder reminds us to take a few

-seconds to buckle up.

-"Seat belts don't work" Safety belts, when used properly,

-reduce risk of death to front seat

-occupants by 45% in cars, and by

-60% in light trucks.
+BeltMinder reminds us to take a few seconds to buckle up.
+"Seat belts don't Safety belts, when used properly, reduce risk of work" death to front seat occupants by 45% in cars, and by 60% in light trucks.

-"Traffic is light" Nearly 1 of 2 deaths occur in

-single-vehicle crashes, many when

-no other vehicles are around.

-"Belts wrinkle my clothes" Possibly, but a serious crash can do

-much more than wrinkle your clothes,

-particularly if you are unbelted.

-"The people I'm with don't Set the example, teen deaths occur 4

-wear belts" times more often in vehicles with

-TWO or MORE people.
-Children and

-younger brothers/sisters imitate

-behavior they see.

-"I have an air bag" Air bags offer greater protection when

-used with safety belts.
-Frontal airbags

-are not designed to inflate in rear and

-side crashes or rollovers.

-"I'd rather be thrown clear" People who are ejected are 40

-times more likely to DIE.
-Safety

-belts help prevent ejection, WE CAN'T

-"PICK OUR CRASH".
+Reasons given Consider "Traffic is light" Nearly 1 of 2 deaths occur in single-vehicle crashes, many when no other vehicles are around.
+"Belts wrinkle my Possibly, but a serious crash can do much more clothes" than wrinkle your clothes, particularly if you are unbelted.
+"The people I'm Set the example, teen deaths occur 4 times more with don't wear often in vehicles with TWO or MORE people. belts" Children and younger brothers/sisters imitate behavior they see.
+"I have an air bag" Air bags offer greater protection when used with safety belts.
+Frontal airbags are not designed to inflate in rear and side crashes or rollovers.
+"I'd rather be People who are ejected are 40 times more thrown clear" likely to DIE.
+Safety belts help prevent ejection, WE CAN'T "PICK OUR CRASH".